Fort Walton Beach Aggravated Assault Attorney

 - The State will be required to produce the item they are claiming is a deadly weapon and they must be able to prove that the item was in fact a deadly weapon.

-The list above is just a few examples of the types of issues we will look at carefully as we prepare your defense.
-If we can raise enough doubts in the prosecutor’s mind about whether they can prove the charge beyond a reasonable doubt, it is possible that the charge will either be reduced or dismissed.
+The list above is just a few examples of the types of issues I will look at carefully as I prepare your defense.
+The prosecutors do not like to dismiss these cases.
+That is why it is so important to have the right defense lawyer on your side.
+If I can make the prosecutor doubt their case, it is possible that the charge will either be reduced or dismissed.

-If you are ready to put an experienced Aggravated Assault Attorney in Fort Walton Beach to work for you, call Flaherty Defense Firm today at (850) 243-6097 for a free and confidential consultation.
+If you are ready to put a professional Aggravated Assault Attorney in Fort Walton Beach to work for you, call me today at (850) 243-6097 for a free and confidential consultation.